TU/e Open Access Policy

-Open Access is required for publications to be eligible for Academic Annual Awards
+Open Access is a requirement for a publication to be eligible for the Academic Annual Awards

-From 2015 only Master theses and PhD dissertations available Open Access in the TU/e repository are qualified for academic annual awards.
-The new requirement does not apply for reports of PDEng candidates.
+Since 2015, only Master theses and PhD dissertations available Open Access in the TU/e repository are qualified for academic annual awards.
+This requirement does not apply for reports of PDEng candidates.